vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/automation/automation.md

----
-title: "Automation"
-linkTitle: "Automation"
-weight: 1
-description: >
+# Automation
 Performing compliance automation tasks for VMware Cloud Foundation 9.x Automation Appliance STIGs.
----

 ## Compliance support for VCF Automation appliances
 VCF Automation appliances by design are intended to be immutable and it is not supported to perform any compliance activities to the appliances.